A 2-credit course designed to assist you in your transition to the UW during your first quarter.

 - CoRe- Seattle Communities & Research: fyp.uw.edu/fig199core

-- In a group, examine a Seattle neighborhood through the lens of population topic(s) & an assessment of entities to reflect on a range of factors that impact the health & well-being of the neighborhood.
+- In a group, examine a Seattle neighborhood through the lens of population topic(s) to reflect on factors that impact its health and well-being.

 - Mapping Your UW Experience to Project Forward: fyp.uw.edu/fig199mtop

-- Reflect on personal & professional goal by creating an engagement plan and develop an understanding of a potential career pathway.
+- Reflect on personal and professional goal by creating an engagement plan and develop an understanding of a potential career pathway.